Cubical Quad antennas and Delta Loops

 A typical Cubical Quad is usually oriented either as a square loop with two arms parallel to the ground while the other two are vertically oriented.
 The other common method is to rotate the loop by 45° on its axis so that it resembles a diamond shape.
 One diagonal of the loop is now parallel to the horizontal surface while the other is perpendicular.
 Such a Cubical Quad is commonly known as a diamond oriented Cubical Quad.

 Similarly, the Delta Loop may also be oriented in different ways. fundamentally, a Delta Loop is also one wavelength (1λ) loop of wire like the Cubical Quad but it is shaped like a triangle instead of a square.
 Ideally, a Delta Loop triangle is an equilateral triangle with the length of each arm of the triangle being equal.
-However, at times we find Delta Loop deployments which may have either an elongated triangle (Isosceles triangle) shape or perhaps even assume other triangular shapes.
-The deviation of shape of the triangle from the typical equilateral will alter its feed-point impedance, polarization, other performance characteristics and also its radiation lobe patterns.
+However, at times we find Delta Loop deployments that may have either an elongated triangle (Isosceles triangle) shape or perhaps even assume other triangular shapes.
+The deviation of the shape of the triangle from the typical equilateral will alter its feed-point impedance, polarization, other performance characteristics, and also its radiation lobe patterns.

 Principle of operation of Cubical Quad Loops